vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 new ideas, and some of the more novel ones could qualify as black swans.

+### Fairness and reciprocity

+The related ideas of fairness and reciprocity come up a lot in negotiation.
+Awareness of these can help.

+Voss talks of a few ideas related to these:

+* Avoid triggering reciprocity by e.g., making asks/demands, when
+  there are other alternative ways: For instance, the use of legitimate calibrated questions can engage your counterpart to collaboratively solve the problem with you, without triggering the sense that they are doing you a favor.

+* Rather than say things like "I only want what's fair" (that can be read as an accusation of unfairness) reassure the other side that if at any point they feel that they aren't being treated fairly, they should speak up.

+* Offer things to the other side (this could include goodies or information) that aren't costly for you, but that are either directly valuable to the other side, or at least signal that you are there to help them and/or that they are squeezing out good value from you.
+An example is mentioned in the final stage of Ackerman
+  bargaining: once you are at the limit of the budget you are willing to pay, offer some non-monetary good that is cheap for you -- and may even be something not valuable to the other side (if you can't think of anything valuable to them) -- but that shows the other side that you are stretched to the limit with the money side and they've gotten a good deal.

 ## General concerns

 This section goes into detail on general concerns that I've had or